 Any custom fields you have added, in the order they appear in the changes grid.

-Hint: If you already have stories in Elements you can get the correct import format by exporting your stories first, and using the format given.
+TIP If you already have stories in Elements you can get the correct import format by exporting your stories first, and using the format given.

 The ID is an integer number.
 If the system finds a matching requirement ID during upload, it will update the existing requirement with the new information.
 The exception is if the ID belongs to a closed requirement - in which case the upload will fail as closed items cannot be changed.